rosenfae/rosenfae/README.md

 DNI IF!!

-> you make out of pocket NSFW jokes...online sexual harassment is a thing!!
+> you make out of pocket NSFW jokes ESPECIALLY if you're a stranger...online sexual harassment is a thing!!

 > basic dni criteria (racist, homophobic, transphobic, albeist)